The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Updating a Rank-Maximal Matching

-\begin{theorem} Algorithm \ref{main} runs in $O(\min(rn ,n^2) + m)$ time. \end{theorem}
+\begin{theorem} Algorithm \ref{main} runs in $\mathcal{O}(\min(c'n ,n^2) + m)$ time. \end{theorem}

+\begin{proof} Without any additional assumptions the running time of Algorithm \ref{main} is $\mathcal{O}(rn + m)$.
+The extension of $C$ to include $M_i$-alternating paths may be easily implemented to take $\mathcal{O}(m)$ time in total as the set $C$ does not shrink.
+Also, during the process of the extension of $C$ to include $M_i$-alternating paths, we only traverse $R$ starting from the activated edges of type $(a_i, p_i)$, where $a_i \in C$ and $p_i \in U(G'_i)$.
+We never reach $C$ while traversing these paths and each such traversal ends with the inclusion of some path to $C$ in after that phase.
+Hence we do not traverse any edge inside $C$ or inside $R$ more than once.

-\begin{proof} Without any additional assumptions the running time of Algorithm \ref{main} is $O(rn + m)$.
-The executions of line 8 and 15 may require $O(rn)$ time as every edge $(a,p)$ may belong to $AE$ for a number of phases and in each one of them we need to check to which of the sets $E(G'_i), U(G'_i), O(G'_i)$ the endpoint $p$ belongs.
-The rest of the time the algorithm takes is $O(m)$.
+The executions of line 8 and 15 may require $\mathcal{O}(rn)$ time as every edge $(a,p)$ may belong to $AE$ for a number of phases and in each one of them we need to check to which of the sets $E(G'_i), U(G'_i), O(G'_i)$ the endpoint $p$ belongs.
+The rest of the time the algorithm takes is $\mathcal{O}(m)$.

-The runtime of the algorithm may be reduced if we assume that for each vertex $v$ we maintain a list $i_1 < i_2 < \ldots < i_k$ which denotes the changes of type among reduced graphs $G'_i$, i.e., $v$ belongs to $O(G'_{i_1}), E(G'_{i_2}), \ldots, U(G'_{i_k})$.
-Each such list has length at most the number of augmentations in $G$, which is at most $n$. \end{proof}
+Now we show how to store the reduced graphs after every phase and their GE-decomposition efficiently.
+Let us consider a vertex $v \in V(G)$.
+Before the first iteration $v$ is an even vertex.
+During the algorithm, the type of $v$ switches between an even vertex and an odd vertex.
+If $v \in U(G'_i)$ for some iteration $1\leq i \leq r$, then $v$ remains an unreachable vertex for every subsequent iterations.
+Hence we maintain an ordered list $i_1 < i_2 < \ldots < i_k$, which denotes the phases when $v$ changes its type, i.e., $v$ belongs to $O(G'_{i_1}), E(G'_{i_2}), \ldots, U(G'_{i_k})$.
+Each such list has length at most $n$.
+Combining these lists, we obtain a list of lists of size $\mathcal{O}(n^2)$.
+This list of lists stores the GE-decomposition of every reduced graphs $G'_1, G'_2, ..., G'_r$.

+For any edge $(a,p)$ in $G$, its presence in each reduced graph can be computed from the GE-decomposition of the end-points of that edge.
+Hence we do not need to store any extra information about the edges of $G$ to reconstruct the reduced graphs.

+Also, similarly as in the case of the algorithm for a rank-maximal matching, we may modify the algorithm so that it runs in $\mathcal{O}(\min(c'n ,n^2) + m)$ time, where $c'$ denotes the maximal rank in an optimal solution.
+To this end, it suffices to stop when there are no new edges to add. \end{proof}